 The Delaware River Railroad Excursions – Phillipsburg

 Operated by the New York Susquehanna & Western Technical & Historical Society, the Delaware River Railroad is the only steam locomotive in New Jersey.
-Special rides include: the Polar Express (sold out for 2017), A Day Out with Thomas, Dino Days, the Great Pumpkin Train, the Corn Maze Train, and the Mine Train.
+Special rides include: The Polar Express (sold out for 2018; tickets go on sale June 1, 2019 for next year), A Day Out with Thomas, Dino Days, the Great Pumpkin Train, the Corn Maze Train, and the Mine Train.